Ex. Seismic Refraction Tomography (SRT) Inversion and Interface Delineation#

 The script focuses on the inversion and post-processing stages of a geophysical workflow.
 It begins by loading pre-existing synthetic travel time data and then uses tomographic inversion to reconstruct the subsurface P-wave velocity distribution.
 A key feature demonstrated is the extraction of geological interfaces based on velocity thresholds.

-The workflow includes: Loading Synthetic Data: The script loads pre-generated synthetic seismic travel time data for both a long and a short survey profile.
-Tomographic Inversion: It creates an unstructured mesh and performs a travel time inversion to estimate the subsurface P-wave velocity model for each dataset.
+The workflow includes: Loading Synthetic Data: The script loads pre-generated synthetic travel time data for both a long and a short survey profile.
+Tomographic Inversion: It runs both the original PyGIMLi TravelTimeManager.invert() workflow and the package-level SRTInversion class using matching settings.
+Comparison: The velocity models from both inversion paths are compared quantitatively and visually.
 Visualization: The resulting velocity tomograms are plotted, showing the recovered subsurface structure.
 Interface Extraction: For the long profile, the script uses the extract_velocity_interface function to automatically delineate boundaries between different geological layers (e.g., regolith, fractured bedrock, and fresh bedrock) based on velocity thresholds.
 Exporting Results: The coordinates of the extracted interfaces are saved to text files, making them available for constraining other models, such as hydrogeological simulations.

 import os